 Wakefield was also an Animal Humane Society board member on and off for three decades and served as Board president several times.

 Our legacy of strong women leaders continues today with an all-female senior leadership team.
-It’s led by our President & CEO, Janelle Dixon, who celebrates her 30th year with AHS next September.
+It’s led by our President & CEO, Janelle Dixon, who recently celebrated 31 years with AHS.
 “AHS has a long history of passionate, innovative leaders,” says Dixon.
 “I am proud to follow in the footsteps of these incredible women.”